solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/README.md

 ### Hands-on Lab

-In this lab, attendees will perform steps toward migrating Tailspin Toys on-premises Windows Server and SQL Server workloads to Azure.
+In this lab, attendees will perform steps toward migrating Tailspin Toy's on-premises Windows Server and SQL Server workloads to Azure.
 Tailspin needs a new Windows Server VM created in Azure for hosting their Web application, an on-premises SQL Server database migrated to Azure SQL Managed Instance, and an on-premises Windows Server VM to be Azure Arc-enabled.

 Tailspin already has a Hub and Spoke network setup in Azure with Azure Bastion for enabling remote management of Azure VM using Azure Bastion.
 The Azure resources provisioned throughout this lab will be deployed into this environment.

-At the end of this hands-on lab, you will be better able to setup a Windows Server for application migration to Azure, migrate an on-premises SQL Database to Azure SQL Managed Instance, and Azure Arc-enable an on-premises virtual machine so it can be managed from Azure.
+At the end of this hands-on lab, you will be better able to set up a Windows Server for application migration to Azure, migrate an on-premises SQL Database to Azure SQL Managed Instance, and Azure Arc-enable an on-premises virtual machine so it can be managed from Azure.

 Continue to the [Hands-on lab](Hands-on%20lab) documents folder.